 - Rel=”alternate” Hreflang markup should be used to identify similar content used for different jurisdictions (more on this another time)

 - Copy should ideally be written in the local tongue – from experience, language plugins rarely provide accurate/suitable copy.

 - If planning to migrate a website to an internationally branded version, put a robust SEO site migration procedure in place.

 - Follow these steps for each local business – our coffee shop in Paris would need to be subject to the same efforts placed into our Manchester store

-Localisation of a business can have a significant impact on its ability to compete with local competitors.
-Improved visibility online can be a major contributor to real world foot-fall, particularly as mobile search continues to grow.
+Localisation of a business can significantly impact its ability to compete with local competitors.
+Improved visibility online can be a major contributor to real-world foot-fall, particularly as mobile search continues to grow.
 Is your business set up to compete with local markets?
-Get in touch with our SEO team if you’d like to learn more about website localisation.
+Contact our SEO team if you’d like to learn more about website localisation.